Schedule of Roadshows This page will be updated regularly as programs are added to our calendar. Please call us for more information.

 PRE-REGISTRATION IS REQUIRED FOR THESE WORKSHOPS

 Call Cape Cod Children’s Place at 508-240-3310 with your name, email address, telephone number, number of adults and names and ages of children who will attend.
 Please indicate if you are in need of transportation.

-Funding provided by a Family Centers grant through the Children’s Trust and a Coordinated Community & Family Engagement (CFCE) grant through the MA Dept. of Early Education & Care, administered by Cape Cod Children’s Place.
+These programs are funded by a Family Centers grant through the Children’s Trust and a Coordinated Community and Family Engagement (CFCE) grant from the MA Dept. of Early Education and Care, administered by the Cape Cod Children’s Place.